gringoirejyc/Portfolio/README.md

 # Portfolio
-Part of Udacity Full Stack Web Developer Course
+Part of Udacity Full Stack Web Developer Course and now become my personal website

 ##Summary##
 This portfolio website project is a part of Udacity Web Developer Nanodegree - Build a portfolio project.